Save up to 25%… Shop Our Birthday Sale Now!

 We at Real Mushrooms understand the importance of women’s health.
 That’s why we’re dedicating this article to functional mushroom benefits for women and common concerns about their well-being.

-1. Mushroom Benefits for Women in Menopause
+• Mushroom Health Benefits for Women in Menopause

-2. Mushrooms May Help Balance Hormones
+• Mushrooms May Help Balance Hormones

-3. Mushrooms May Help With PCOS And Fertility
+• Mushrooms May Help With PCOS And Fertility

-4. Optimize Women’s Health with Functional Mushrooms
+• Optimize Women’s Health with Functional Mushrooms

 3 mushroom benefits for women

-From left to right: dried reishi, lion’s mane, and cordyceps mushrooms and their resulting extract powders.
+From left to right: dried reishi, lion’s mane, and cordyceps mushrooms and their extract powders.
 Each of these has properties that can help women manage health concerns unique to them.

 In other words, menopause can make women feel like they don’t recognize themselves anymore.

-If you’re a woman experiencing menopause, there are things you can do to support your body.
-Let’s look at the mushroom benefits for women experiencing menopause and how 3 types can help alleviate some common symptoms.
+Let’s look at the mushroom benefits for women experiencing menopause and how three types can help alleviate some common symptoms.

-Reishi for Menopause
+1 - Reishi for Menopause

 Reishi (genus Ganoderma) mushrooms seem to be in their own league when it comes to potential health benefits.
 While there may be as many as 2,000 Ganoderma species, the most common is G. lucidum.
-Read about the historical uses of reishi in Reishi Mushroom History: Cultural Uses & Reverence.

 Let’s examine how reishi can support your body during menopause.

-Reishi Helps With Sleep
+Reishi Helps with Sleep

 If you’re going through menopause and can’t sleep, you’re not alone.

-Another way by which reishi promotes sleep may be through your gut microbiome.
-A mouse study published in the journal Scientific Reports reported that the sleep-promoting effect may be due to a signaling increase in a serotonin-associated pathway in the brain.
-This effect appears to also be dependent on the health of the gut microbiome, as it disappeared when antibiotics depleted the gut microbiome (7).
+A mouse study published in the journal “Scientific Reports” reported that the sleep-promoting effect may be due to a signaling increase in a serotonin-associated pathway in the brain.
+This effect appears to also be dependent on the health of the gut microbiome, as it disappeared when antibiotics depleted the gut microbiome [7].

 Reishi for sleep

 Disruption in sleep length and quality is a common feature of menopause.
-Women can benefit from taking a high-quality reishi supplement because it can help support a night of restful sleep.
+Women can benefit from a high-quality reishi supplement because it can help support a night of restful sleep.

-Reishi Helps With Energy
+Reishi Helps with Energy

-A common method used to study anti-tiredness effects in mice is a forced swimming test.
-Multiple animal studies show a significant anti-fatigue effect in reishi.
 For example, a study published in 2012 showed that polysaccharides from reishi extended the exhaustive swimming time of mice.
-The polysaccharides also displayed their powerful antioxidant qualities in this study by decreasing the blood lactate and serum urea nitrogen contents (9).
+The polysaccharides also displayed their powerful antioxidant qualities in this study by decreasing the blood lactate and serum urea nitrogen contents [9].

 A preliminary study from Thailand looked at the effects of reishi mushrooms on 50 subjects with chronic fatigue syndrome.
-The subjects who received the treatment for 12 weeks reported less fatigue and better quality of life (11).
+The subjects who received the treatment for 12 weeks reported less fatigue and better quality of life [11].

-Interested in learning more about reishi?
+Learn More About Reishi: Interested in learning more about reishi?
 Check out Reishi Mushroom Benefits & Usage: A Comprehensive Guide.

 shop reishi

-Lion’s Mane for Menopause
+2 - Lion’s Mane for Menopause

-Lion’s mane (Hericium erinaceus) is known by various nicknames, such as the “monkey head mushroom” or the “pom-pom” mushroom.
+Lion’s mane (Hericium erinaceus) is known by various nicknames, such as the “monkey head” mushroom or the “pom-pom” mushroom.
 These mushrooms are easily identified by their long, thin, soft white tendrils that resemble, well, a lion’s mane.

-Any discussion about the lion’s mane mushroom would be incomplete without talking about its brain-boosting properties.
+Any discussion about the lion’s mane mushroom would be incomplete without talking about its brain-boosting properties, how it may stimulate brain cell growth, and its impact on overall health.
+Let’s examine how lion’s mane can help you during menopause.

 Lion’s Mane Supports Your Memory

 Women are disproportionately affected by Alzheimer’s disease.
-Experts estimate that out of the 6.5 million Americans living with the disease in 2022, almost two-thirds are women (12).
+Experts estimate that out of the 6.5 million Americans living with the disease in 2022, almost two-thirds are women [12].

 Researchers are still trying to figure out why, but here’s what we know so far: